Sisko: You think Quark had something to do with this?

 - While everybody else, especially Worf, wasn't sure how to react to Ezri Dax's arrival at Deep Space Nine, Quark was the first person outside the Siskos to welcome her.

 - He allegedly sold supplies to the Bajorans at cost during the occupation.
-He denied the allegation, claiming it was just above cost.
+He denied the allegation, claiming it was just above cost (which still counts, as he surely could've gouged them if he really wanted to).

-- Kavorka Man: Quark beds an absurd number of women throughout his career.
-He was well on his way to "Melting a Vulcan heart" before she got jammed up for her Maquis activities.
+- Kavorka Man: Quark beds an absurd number of women throughout his career despite being a short gonk with a mostly obnoxious personality.
+He was well on his way to "melting a Vulcan heart" before she got jammed up for her Maquis activities.

 - Knowledge Broker: Sisko considers Quark an anchor to the merchant community and social potpourri of the station, and repeatedly takes steps to keep him in operation.
 Grand Nagus Zek posits that this role gives Quark the potential to be one of the most powerful people in the Alpha Quadrant: while the bar is a seemingly small-time business, being on the edge of the wormhole and having first access to all the information going to and from the Gamma Quadrant means that whoever owns the bar could have a hand in all the business going through without lifting a finger.